ANDREW WYETH: the Brandywine River Valley, Pennsylvania

 Graveyard at Archies, 1934, oil on canvas.

 Andrew Wyeth, 1917-2009, American.
-Collection of the Wyeth Foundation for American Art
+The Wyeth Foundation for American Art on display at the Brandywine Museum, Chadds Ford, PA in 2022

 Museum guidance is that in 1934, Lydia Archie, 1844-1932, bought a building in Chadds Ford originally erected by Quakers in 1839.
 This building from its origins had always been an anchor of the Black community.